 One of the favorite things to do is check out the delicious food trucks on Wednesday nights at Mrs. Cordelia’s.
 Besides lots of tasty dishes, there’s usually a favorite local singer performing.

 As you can see, there’s something for everyone to do on Mud Island.
-And if you’ve fallen in love with this beautiful part of Memphis like we have and would like to see about buying a home here, contact the local professionals at Captain & Co.
+If you’ve fallen in love with this beautiful part of Memphis like we have and would like to see about buying a home here, contact the local professionals at Captain & Co.